 From First DUI to Death Penalty

-I’m Tampa Attorney Rocky Brancato.
-For over 25 years, I have defended clients facing domestic violence charges throughout Tampa Bay.
-I understand how quickly baseless accusations escalate into formal charges—and how these charges can permanently alter your life.
-Moreover, I know how to expose false allegations, challenge weak evidence, and fight for dismissals before prosecutors ever file charges.
-If you are accused of domestic violence, my firm, The Brancato Law Firm, P.A., can help.
+Tampa domestic violence attorney Rocky Brancato has defended clients facing domestic violence charges throughout Tampa Bay for over 25 years.
+Rocky understands how quickly baseless accusations escalate into formal charges—and how these charges can permanently alter your life.
+Moreover, he knows how to expose false allegations, challenge weak evidence, and fight for dismissals before prosecutors ever file charges.
+If you are accused of domestic violence, The Brancato Law Firm, P.A. can help.

 Unlike most criminal charges, domestic violence convictions in Florida carry permanent consequences that cannot be expunged or sealed—ever.
 Consequently, even a misdemeanor conviction can destroy your future: